pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 - ``--filter-maf-le``: Specify the filter used to select the variants with MAF > the cutoff to enter the following gene-based association analysis.
 - ``--regions-out``: Location section, such as chr6:27477797-34448354.
 Specify the variants in the specified regions to be excluded in the following gene-based association analysis.

 - ``--eqtl-file``: Specify the full path of gene-level and isoform-level eQTL file.
-The format of eQTL file is similar to the fasta file.
-The first row starting with "#" is the column names.
+The format of the eQTL file is similar to the fasta file.
+The first row starting with "#" is the column name.
 Then the eQTL data of a gene or transcript starts with the symbol “>”, and the following are the gene symbol, Ensembl gene/transcript ID and chromosome name, which are delimited by tab characters.
 The subsequent rows contain the summary statistics of the eQTL-gene/isoform association.
-The tab-delimited columns are physical position, reference allele, alternative allele, frequency of alternative allele, estimated effect size, standard error of the estimation, *p*-value, effective sample sizes and determination coefficient in a linear regression, respectively.
+The tab-delimited columns are physical position, reference allele, alternative allele, frequency of alternative allele, estimated effect size, standard error of the estimation, *p*-value, effective sample sizes and determination coefficient in linear regression, respectively.
 In the regression, the number of alternative alleles is used as an independent variable.
 Based on KGGSEE, we have pre-calculated the eQTL data using the GTEx data(v8).
 Variants within 1MB upstream and downstream of a gene or a transcript boundary are included.
 The commands to compute eQTLs can be seen in `Compute the gene-level and isoform-level eQTLs of each tissue <#compute-the-eqtls-and-isoqtls-of-each-tissue>`_.

     An example of gene-level eQTLs file is as follows: